I got the ghost signal right in the middle of a yawn.

 Yes, Scott, welcome to the program.

-Great honor to speak with you, Rosh.
+Great honor to speak with you, Rush.

 Thank you, sir.

-Uh, I need help convincing my new bride, very beautiful and very intelligent.
+I need help convincing my new bride, very beautiful and very intelligent.

-I need help convincing or persuading her that volcanoes are spewing more contaminants into the air than uh cars or anything else man-made.
+I need help convincing or persuading her that volcanoes are spewing more contaminants into the air than cars or anything else man-made.

-She's listening at home, by the way.
+And she's listening at home, by the way.

 Can I say hi?